Azure-Samples/batch-dotnet-quickstart/README.md

 ## Prerequisites

 - Azure Batch account and linked general-purpose Azure Storage account
-- Visual Studio 2019, or [.NET Core 6.0](https://www.microsoft.com/net/download/dotnet) for Linux or Windows
+- Visual Studio 2019 or higher, or [.NET 6.0](https://www.microsoft.com/net/download/dotnet) or higher for Linux or Windows

 ## Resources